Our Funding Model

 - At the till, an Environmental Handling Fee of $0.25 is applied to the sale of the hair dryer to Hilary.

-- When Hilary’s hairdryer reaches the end of its life, Hilary brings it to an ElectroRecycle collection facility, a CESA service provider
+- When Hilary’s hairdryer reaches the end of its life, Hilary brings it to an ElectroRecycle collection facility – one of CESA’s many service providers.

 In British Columbia, the Environmental Handling Fee: